geovedi/book-notes/2010/the-cathedral-and-the-bazaar.notes.md

   - Bazaar-style development
   - Diversity of agendas and approaches
   - Coherent and stable system emerges
-  - Success surprises the author
+  - Success surprises Eric
 - Understanding Linux's success:
-  - The author's journey to comprehend
+  - Eric's journey to comprehend
   - Project to test the bazaar style
   - Significant success in running the project
 - Proposed aphorisms about open-source development: